Getting the most out of your time

 These can each be resolved by simply setting aside Biblical inerrancy.1 A saved liberal Christian is better than nothing, so reserve the above sub-topics for later—they are important, yes, but irrelevant to our best arguments for God's existence, Jesus's resurrection, and the gospel.

-We all know that evolution is widely accepted in universities today.
-This generally makes attempts to persuade a non-believer that evolution is false hopeless, even if you happen to stump him.
-(Would you believe a 9/11 conspiracy theorist who stumped you?)
-Moreover, it will actually discredit you in their eyes, since they will think you are forwarding an intellectual equivalent of the flat-earth theory.
-Insofar as you will probably not have the skill, much less time, to convince them otherwise,2 reserve these particular "intelligent design" arguments for later.
+evolution This is a fascinating topic, and if you are sufficiently experienced it can be a valuable conversation with a non-believer.
+Unfortunately, we all know that evolution is widely accepted in universities today.
+This often (but not always) makes attempts to persuade a non-believer that evolution is false hopeless, even if you happen to stump him.
+To him, it would be as if a moon-landing conspiracy theorist stumped him: despite being stumped, he would still trust the consensus.
+Worse, it may actually discredit you in their eyes, since many non-believers unfortunately will think you are forwarding an intellectual equivalent of the flat-earth theory.
+Unless you are sure you have the skill and time to convince them otherwise,2 reserve these particular "intelligent design" arguments for later.
 (Let me add that you have a virtual responsibility to ensure that your interlocutor knows that one can be a Christian while accepting evolution.)

 The issue of whether the elimination or promotion of some worldview in a society would result in that society's flourishing—or decline—is irrelevant to the question of whether the worldview in question is true.
 Similarly, the would-be individual life-benefits of accepting or rejecting a worldview are also irrelevant.
 Unless you have reason to believe your interlocutor is too apathetic about the big questions in life to seek the truth, it is generally prudent to refrain from discussing the would-be affects of a worldview on society or the individual's life.3